F-Stack/f-stack/adapter/syscall/README.md

 - There are still memory leaks and easy deadlocks when the process ends.
 - Some interfaces (such as `sendmsg`, `readv`, `readmsg`, etc.) have not been optimized and tested because they have not been used yet, and further performance optimization and testing are needed.
 - Lack of longer running verification, there may be some unknown hidden problems that have not been discovered yet.
-- When multiple F-Stack instances are running, it cannot be used as a client temporarily, such as Nginx's proxy.
-The reference modification plan is as follows:
-  - @铁皮大爷: I have implemented a similar logic before, but I added RSS in the hook.
-Delay the socket establishment (only after determining the target and source, then select which F-Stack as the worker process.
-It is required to set RSS symmetric hash when receiving on the network card to ensure that the output and input can be in the same F-Stack worker).
-    - app -> `socket`: hold a socket operation, create fd (fd1), and return it to the user.
-    - app -> `bind`: hold a bind operation, bind the bind parameters to fd1, and return it to the user.
-    -  app -> `connect`: add a connect parameter to bind on fd1, calculate according to RSS symmetric hash, select an F-Stack process (worker), and hand over the held `socket`, `bind`, and `connect` to the F-Stack process, and wait for synchronous return results.

 ## Compilation of `libff_syscall.so`